-  You can view Workspace connection leases at this location on the user device:
+You can view Workspace connection leases at this location on the user device.

-User is the user name.
+Username is the user name.

 Workspace connection leases are generated when the Citrix Workspace app connects to the Workspace store.
-View registry key values on the user device to determine whether the Citrix Workplace app has successfully contacted the Workspace connection lease service in Citrix Cloud.
+View registry key values on the user device to determine whether the Citrix Workspace app has successfully contacted the Workspace connection lease service in Citrix Cloud.

 Open regedit on the user device and view this key: